Support with Accessing Digital

 - Links to apps such as the NHS App.

-- Use QR codes which you scan with your device camera and a link will take you to useful further information.
+- QR codes which you scan with your device camera and a link will take you to useful information.

-- Apps or websites where you can chat directly with a clinician to provide you support.
+- Apps or websites where you can chat directly with a clinician for support.

-- Signpost you to digital self-referral for support.
+- Signpost you to digital self-referral information on a website.

 We will continue to offer you non-digital ways to access healthcare if you prefer.
 This may include face to face and telephone appointments or printed information.

-To access digital health technologies, you will need a device capable of accessing the internet.
+To access digital technologies, you will need a device able to accessing the internet.
 This could be a smart phone, computer or tablet.
 There are many places in Leeds which can support you with this.

 Getting connected to the internet